SantoriniDave.com

 Hotel phone: +30 2298 053202

 Great hotel with a friendly charm and lovely garden terraces.
 Elegant traditional decor complements rustic stone architecture within two restored mansions.
-Two different family suites sleep families of 4 and 5.
+Two different family suites sleep families of four and five.
 Set in a quiet location about an 8-minute uphill walk from the port (which is a little more than the other hotels mentioned here).

 8. Bratsera Hotel